The additive groups of $\mathbb{Z}$ and $\mathbb{Q}$ with predicates for being square-free: Logical Tameness

-From this observation, it is easy to see that we can resolve the issue of having $k \neq k'$.
-By Lemma \ref{basicpropertiesZ}(1,2) and Lemma \ref{basicpropertiesQ}(1,2), across models of $T_{1,\zz}$ and models of $T_{1,\qq}$, we have that
+From this observation, it is easy to see that we can resolve the issue of having $k \neq k'$, and moreover arrange that $l\geq 0$ which will be used in the next observation.
+By Lemma \ref{basicpropertiesQ}(i,ii), across models of $\WSFQ$, we have that

 Using the preceding two observations we resolve the issue of having $l<l'$.
-The statement of the lemma for this case then follows from the first paragraph.
+The statement of the lemma for this case then follows from the second paragraph.

 We now prove the full lemma.
-In view of the preceding paragraph, the remaining case is when $\varphi$ is a conjunction of $p$-conditions of the form $kx+ t(z) \notin U_{p,l}$ with $k \neq 0$.
-By Lemma \ref{basicpropertiesZ}(1), across models of $T^-_{1, \zz}$, we have that Hence, we get back to the case of the preceding paragraph.
-By Lemma \ref{basicpropertiesZ}(2), $\varphi$ is equivalent to tautology across models of $T^-_{1, \qq}$.
-The desired conclusion follows. \end{proof}
+It suffices to consider the case where $\varphi(x,z)$ is a conjunction of atomic formulas.
+In view of the preceding paragraph, we reduce further to the case where $\varphi(x,z)$ is of the form